Output Operator

 Adding an Output Operator

-To demonstrate an Output operator, take a Data Table and transfer it to a Hidden component.
-You'll use the Hidden component to house your Data Workflow's output.
+To demonstrate an Output operator, take data from a Data Table component and output it to a Hidden component.

 What You Need